ibm-cloud-docs/assistant/dialog-runtime.md

 ![Service prompts the user to choose from a list of dialog options, including Cancel an account, Cancel a product order, and None of the above.](images/disambig-tryitout.png)

-Notice that the service recognizes the term `today` in the user input as a date, as a mention of the `@sys-date` entity.
+Notice that the service recognizes the term `today` in the user input as a date, a mention of the `@sys-date` entity.
 If your dialog tree contains a node that condition on the `@sys-date` entity, then it is also included in the list of disambiguation choices.

 ![Service prompts the user to choose from a list of dialog options, including Capture date information.](images/disambig-tryitout-date.png)

-It is not only nodes that condition on intents that can be included in a disambiguation options list.
+It is not only nodes that condition on intents that can be included in the disambiguation options list.

 ### Enabling disambiguation
 {: #disambiguation-enable}